 Eric Peterson as Andre with Oyin Oladejo as Laura (also Assistant Director)

 Director Ted Dykstra provides highly effective and expansive blocking on a small, elegant, frequently claustrophbic stage, that simultaneously felt like a kind of entrapment as well as a broadly designed open space for six actors in search of impossible resolution to play upon.
+Anna Treusch's set gives the environment an elegant 'continental' feel for the movement between supposed European locales.
+Richard Feren's sound design, with interventions by Debussy, sets the tone for oncoming suspense that can never be fully realized.
+Such is life.

 By the end of the play, and even now that I have had time to recover, I still have the feeling that something was missing.
 Was it the play?
 Was it my lack of libationary comfort?
 Perhaps the final thirty minutes could have revved up the suspense and bewilderment with tempting visual and sound effects, distracting me from what I initially (and mistakenly) perceived as an annoying bottomless pit of mystery and lack of resolution.
 But again, that is life, part and parcel of my subjective dramaturgical daze.

 In spite of all that, this is a spellbinding show - not to be missed.
 And if it suits you, take a small flask, conceal it elegantly, and sip accordingly when the spirit moves you.
-To quote Bette Davis in All About Eve"Fasten your seatbelts; it's going to be a bumpy night."
+To quote Bette Davis in All About Eve, "Fasten your seatbelts; it's going to be a bumpy night."

 A very bumpy one...